 In today’s global economy, the benefits Smartling can provide to businesses are obvious.
-But back in 2018, Smartling hit a roadblock: While they knew their platform could provide tremendous value, it simply wasn’t resonating.
-To quote Smartling’s Director of Brand and Communication, Adrian Cohn, “We recognized that our brand experience wasn’t a competitive advantage and we knew that it could be.”
+But back in 2018, Smartling hit a roadblock: their platform’s value and messaging wasn’t resonating with the market.
+To quote Smartling’s Head of Marketing, Adrian Cohn, “We recognized that our brand experience wasn’t a competitive advantage and we knew that it could be.”

 Adrian has a somewhat unlikely background for a Smartling marketing leader: Customer Success.
 But as improving the buying experience becomes more crucial, his path will become more common among forward-thinking marketing teams.
 Because these days, being able to craft a message isn’t enough: In order to get that message to resonate, you need to be able to understand the behavior of your customers.